mohammad-fouladgar/laravel-otp/README.md

 ## License

-Laravel-Mobile-Verification is released under the MIT License.
+Laravel-OTP is released under the MIT License.
 See the bundled [LICENSE](https://github.com/mohammad-fouladgar/laravel-mobile-verification/blob/master/LICENSE) file for details.